gplepage/lsqfit/doc/source/overview.rst

    * The best-fit values of the fit parameters (``fit.p[k]``) are also
      |GVar|\s and these capture statistical correlations between different
      parameters that are indicated by the fit.
-The output parameters can be combined in arithmetic expressions, using standard operators and standard functions, to obtain derived quantities.
+These output parameters can be combined in arithmetic expressions, using standard operators and standard functions, to obtain derived quantities.
 These operations take account of and track statistical correlations.

-   * Function :func:`gvar.fmt_errorbudget` is a very useful tool for assessing the origins (``inputs``) of the statistical errors obtained in various final results (``outputs``).
+   * Function :func:`gvar.fmt_errorbudget` is a useful tool for assessing the origins (``inputs``) of the statistical errors obtained in various final results (``outputs``).
 It is particularly useful for analyzing the impact of the *a priori* uncertainties encoded in the prior (``prior``).

 What follows is a brief tutorial that demonstrates in greater detail how to use these modules in some standard variations on the data fitting problem.